Mental health matters

 Here at Beyond Housing we have a wide range of internal support available for you to access, whether it be support with substance misuse, hoarding, mediation or intensive support to help find work or training.

-If you feel you can’t cope and need to speak to somebody urgently, or need advice on how you can deal with someone else’s behaviour, no matter what time of day, you can contact NHS 111 or the Samaritans.
+If you feel you can’t cope and need to speak to somebody urgently, or need advice on how you can deal with someone else’s behaviour, no matter what time of day, you can contact the following national organisations:

 - NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones